kjarm32/portfolio/README.md

   </div>

   <p class="case-lede single">
+    Blended-wing-body aircraft integrate the wing and fuselage into a single lifting form, reducing drag and offering significant fuel-burn potential over conventional tube-and-wing aircraft.
     I designed a custom blended-wing-body outer mold line in SOLIDWORKS, established a repeatable pre-stall CFD workflow, fabricated a 1:1 FDM model, and extended the physical test campaign through 20° angle of attack to characterize the stall sequence.
   </p>